jfields4733/Jordan/-3AndNand/README.md

 *What error messages are generated?*

+The error says the program now sees the design having a multi-driven net.
+When the constant is ignored as the second input, then the program turns the buffer into a two-state buffer.

 *Which (RTL, Synthesis, Implement or Generate Bitstream) causes failure?*

+The implementation causes failure.

 *Which starts complaining first about these two lines?*